1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Immune system dysfunction-an abnormal response attacks healthy gut tissue
+• The body has an abnormal response that attacks healthy gut tissue by means of immune system malfunction.

 Treatment